MaxOpperman/Lehmer/README.md

 ./make.bat html
 ```
 For Linux use the `Makefile` instead.
+To actually build the documentation use: `sphinx-apidoc -o . .. ../*tests* && sphinx-build -b html docs/ docs/_build` instead of either running the makefile.

 ## Permute.py
 The `permute.py` script mainly functions as a visualization tool for neighbor-swap graphs of permutations.